microservices-suite/node-microservices-suite/README.md

 ## Features

-This suite includes the following microservices:
+Monorepo strategy benefits for microservices:

 1. **Enforce DRY principles**: Collocating code encourages code sharing, reduces code duplication as in multi-repo strategy and saves time to scaffold a microservice by building on existing boilerplate or reusable functionality.